pChitral/Accounting-and-Auditing-Enforcement-Releases-Web-Scraper/readme.md

 - `http_cache.sqlite`: SQLite database file used for caching HTTP requests.
 - `main.py`: Python script for running the AAER Scraper.
 - `requirements.txt`: File specifying the required dependencies for the AAER Scraper.
 - `scraper/`: Directory containing the source code for the AAER Scraper.
+It includes the following files:
+  - `__init__.py`: An empty file indicating that the directory is a Python package.
+  - `aaer_scraper.py`: Python module containing the main implementation of the AAER Scraper.
+  - `config_loader.py`: Python module for loading the configuration values from `config.ini`.

 Please note that this is just a sample folder structure and may vary based on your specific implementation or usage requirements.